Yeast Infection Signs and Symptoms – The Common And Not So Common

 - Bruising easily

 - Cold hands or feet, low body temperature.

-Ear, Nose, Throat and Respiratory Yeast Infection Symptoms
+Nose, Ear, Throat and Respiratory Candida Yeast Infection Symptoms

 Do you have itchy ears or a dry scratchy throat?
 What about a persistent cough, coughing up small amounts of mucus in teh mornings yet do not smoke?
 You probably have a yeast infection.
 Go right now to the 5 Home Tests page and see how many of these you can relate to.
 Of course, the Candida Crusher book is much more comprehensive and by reading my book you will not only know with certainty if you have a yeast infection or not – you will learn how to cure it.